-You can find thousands of sandalwood colgones to enjoy the aromatic wood smell every day.
+You can find thousands of sandalwood colognes to enjoy the aromatic wood smell every day.
 Here are 2 notable options.

 Serge Lutens Santal Majuscule for men and women

-The oriental woody fragrance features cacao, Damasc rose, and sandalwood notes.
+The oriental woody fragrance features cacao, Damask rose, and sandalwood notes.
 Resinous and creamy sandalwood smells are often described when reviewing this perfume.

 Nirvana Black Elizabeth and James for men